fairSIM/fairSIM.github.io/index.md

 Structured Illumination Microscopy (SIM) provides a fast and gentle super-resolution approach for fluorescence microscopy.
-The *fairSIM project* aims to provide a range of free and open-source tools for scientists working with SIM.
+The *fairSIM project* aims to provide a range of free and open-source tools and resources for scientists working with SIM.

 ## The fairSIM ImageJ / FIJI plugin